andyborrell/pygamezero_bird/docs/source/part2.rst

 More pipes
 ----------

 We need more pipes, one set is not enough.
-But actually we have enough, we can just loop them round when they go off the screen.
+But actually we have enough already, we can just loop them round when they go off the screen.

 To do this, let's meet the very handy :code:`if` statement and two of its friends, greater-than :code:`>` and less-than :code:`<`...